 Robbins Schug G. and H. Goldman.
-(In prep) Birth is but our death begun: Compact bone geometry, histology, and growth disruption in the Deccan Chalcolithic, India.
-To be submitted to American Journal of Physical Anthropology.
+(In press) Birth is but our death begun: a bioarchaeological assessment of skeletal emaciation in immature human skeletons in the context of environmental, social, and subsistence transition.
+American Journal of Physical Anthropology.
+TBD.

-B Bertrand, G Robbins Schug, T Colard, S Naji, and C. Polet (in press, 2014) Age-at-death-Estimation in pathological individuals.
+B Bertrand, G Robbins Schug, T Colard, S Naji, and C. Polet (in Early View, 2014) Age-at-death-Estimation in pathological individuals.
 A complementary approach using teeth cementum annulations.
 International Journal of Paleopathology.
-Accepted.
+PDF

 Robbins Schug G, K Elaine Blevins, Brett Cox, Kelsey Gray, and V Mushrif-Tripathy.
 (2013) Infection, Disease, and Biosocial Process at the End of the Indus Civilization.
 PLOS ONE 0084814.
 PDF

 Robbins Schug G, S Gupta, LW Cowgill, PW Sciulli and S Blatt.
 (2013) Panel regression formulas for stature and body mass estimation in immature human skeletons, without reference to specific age estimates.
 Journal of Archaeological Science 40 (7):3076-3086.
 PDF